agneya-1402/Transformer_v1/README.md

 * Transformer: Stacks multiple encoder and decoder layers to form the complete Transformer architecture.

 ## References
-DataCamp Tutorial: Building a Transformer with PyTorch Original Research Paper: Attention is All You Need
+DataCamp Tutorial: Building a Transformer with PyTorch<br>
+Original Research Paper: Attention is All You Need

 ## Acknowledgments